Bilingual Added Authorization with an Emphasis in Biliteracy for K-12

 Need to Apply for Credential Review?

 Students who complete the stand-alone bilingual authorization in the Spanish program must be recommended by their Commission-approved Bilingual Authorization program sponsor.
-You can request a review through the Office for Student Success by submitting a credential request form.
+You can request a review through the Office for Student Success.

 Oral, written, and communicative competencies in Spanish through practical experiences and study of sociopolitical and sociocultural contexts impacting bilingual learners in culturally and linguistically diverse communities.
 Maximum credit six units.
 (Dual Language and English Learner Education 416 and 416L formerly numbered Dual Language and English Learner Education 415.)